-This Tiramisu Cheesecake is almost completely no bake, super easy to make and tastes just like tiramisu!
+This Tiramisu Cheesecake is a super easy, no-bake cheesecake recipe that tastes just like tiramisu!
 The combination of espresso, Kahlua and mascarpone cheese is to die for!

 And I had a lot of fun putting this cheesecake together.
 Initially, I wanted it to be a fully baked cheesecake but it wasn’t turning out quite like I wanted so I switched gears and went with this almost no bake version.
 The small amount of baking comes in the form of the crust and while I would normally say that you could forgo the baking I really do think it’s necessary in this case.